dfgordon/vscode-language-merlin6502/README.md

 * `merlin6502: Save to disk image`: After choosing the image file, use the mini-menu to traverse the image's directory tree (if applicable) and select a directory (`.` selects the current level).
 Enter the name that the saved file will be given on the disk image.
 If the file already exists you must respond to a warning.
 The saved file will be encoded as a Merlin source file.

+Another way to access disk images directly from VS Code is using the `Disk Image Notebook` extension.

 ## Troubleshooting Tips

 * VS Code
     - the language server has trouble with untitled documents; when creating a new document save it early
     - when entering hexadecimal into *editor* commands, use the modern convention, e.g. use `0xff` rather than `$ff`.
     - tab your way to the end of snippets
-    - to mitigate diagnostic delay, break large source files into smaller modules
+    - to mitigate diagnostic delay, break large source files into smaller modules, or adjust live diagnostics setting
     - if symbol information doesn't load try forcing a diagnostic update
 * Disk Images
     - update a2kit from time to time